 People report poor employability while schools are pushing it.

 Job market in industry and academia is good, as the semiconductor and sensor industry will continue for decades.
-One anon noted that Intel pays okey for the industry but other semi manufacturers like Broadcom and Samsung pay much better.
+One anon noted that Intel pays okay for the industry but other semi manufacturers like Broadcom and Samsung pay much better.
 Generally Intel has a bad reputation.

 The topic of ranking often comes up.
 The problem is that ranking, written lists or unofficially, come with heavy bias.
 France prefers their Ecoles, Japan prefer their imperial universities, Norway prefers NTNU, England prefers Oxford and Cambridge, and the Scots also prefers St. Andrews.
 It is no surprise then that Times Higher Education places Oxford and Cambridge within the top 5.
 Remember that many will prefer their national universities over whatever is found on other lists, so if you know where you want to settle, you should keep this in mind.
 More details below.